chiemezie1/rhythm_bond/CONTRIBUTING.md

 - `good first issue`: Good for newcomers
 - `help wanted`: Extra attention is needed

-Thank you for contributing to UrbanPulse!
+Thank you for contributing to RhythmBond!